Barani-Amperesand/io_test/README.md

-# IO Tool: Serial & HTTP Command Sender (`io_test.py`)
+# BitWise: Device Interaction & Register Decoding Tool (`bitwise.py`)

 ## 1. Overview

-This script is a versatile command-line utility for interacting with hardware devices.
-It provides two primary modes of operation:
+**BitWise** is a powerful, versatile command-line utility for interacting with hardware devices and analyzing data.
+It supports three primary modes of operation, determined automatically by the arguments you provide:

 1.  **HTTP Mode:** Sends structured Read/Write commands to a device's REST API endpoint.
-This mode uses pre-compiled Protocol Buffer (Protobuf) files for reliable data communication.
+This mode uses Protocol Buffers for reliable communication.
-2.  **Serial Mode:** Sends general-purpose string commands to a device over a standard serial (COM) port.
+2.  **Serial Mode:** Sends string-based commands to a device over a standard serial (COM) port.
+3.  **Decode Mode:** Parses and decodes local log files containing address-value pairs, providing human-readable bit-field analysis without needing a device connection.

-The script reads commands from a text file, allowing for complex, repeatable, and automated testing or configuration sequences.
-It supports advanced scripting features like loops, delays, and comments.
+By default, BitWise automatically parses register data for HTTP and Serial modes, providing detailed bit-field decoding on-the-fly.
+It reads commands from a text file, allowing for complex, repeatable, and automated testing or configuration sequences with advanced features like loops, delays, and comments.

 ## 2. Key Features

-*   **Dual-Mode Operation:** Seamlessly switch between HTTP and Serial communication.
+*   **Multi-Mode Operation:** Seamlessly use HTTP, Serial, or offline Decode modes.
+*   **Automatic Mode Detection:** The script intelligently selects the mode based on your command-line flags (`--ip`, `--port`, or `--file`).
+*   **Intelligent Register Parsing (Default):** Automatically decodes register values into human-readable bit-fields using Excel-based register maps.
+An opt-out flag (`--no-parse`) is available for raw output.
+*   **Offline Log File Decoding:** Analyze captured data logs to debug issues without connecting to live hardware.
+*   **Hardware Version Verification:** Compares register map versions against hardware-reported versions to prevent data misinterpretation.
 *   **Command File Processing:** Execute a series of commands from an input text file.
-*   **Looping Construct:** Use `LOOP <count> ...
-LOOP END` to repeat a block of commands.
-*   **HTTP-Specific Delays:** Use `D <milliseconds>` to pause execution, perfect for waiting for hardware operations to complete.
-*   **Rich Commenting:** Supports both full-line (`#`) and in-line comments for well-documented command files.
+*   **Advanced Scripting:** Use `LOOP` and `D` (delay) commands to create sophisticated test sequences.
+*   **Centralized Device Configuration:** Use an optional `devices.json` file to manage connection details for multiple devices with easy-to-remember names.
-*   **Intelligent HTTP Write Payloads:** Accepts data in multiple convenient formats (e.g., space-separated bytes or full 32-bit words).
+*   **Flexible Write Payloads:** Accepts data in multiple formats (e.g., space-separated bytes or full 32-bit words).
-*   **Robust Command-Line Interface:** Uses clear and flexible arguments to control script execution.
-*   **Simplified Setup:** Comes with all necessary Protobuf definitions, requiring no compilation by the user.

 ## 3. Setup